-In fact, there are a range of first aid at working training courses on offer.
+In fact, there are a range of workplace first aid training courses on offer.
 Such as the one-day emergency first aid at work course, or the longer and more comprehensive 3-day first aid at work course.
 A choice that should be made in line with the first aid assessment that you use to analyze your business’s risk level.

 That is, if you have a higher risk company such as one working with toxic chemicals, or heavy machinery, choosing the more comprehensive course is usually the best fit.
 Some providers will even create bespoke courses for companies that have particularly specific first aid needs.
-Something that can be particularly helpful if you have more that one high-level hazard or risk factor to contend with.
+Something that can be particularly helpful if you have more than one high-level hazard or risk factor to contend with.

 Additionally, first aid at work certificates only last for three years.
 This means to comply with the 1981 first aid regulations, your chosen employees will need to complete a half-day refresher before their certification runs out.

 Consequences of not having a qualified first aider on site